OpportunityInsights/EconomicTracker/docs/oi_tracker_data_documentation.src.md

 **Geographies:** National, State, County, Metro

-To prevent the introduction of new Paychex clients from artificially creating noise in the employment series overtime, in the underlying raw data we suppress county x industry x firm size cells that both (i) experience a large anomalous change in employment and (ii) made up a large share of a county's total employment at any point in the current year.
+To prevent the introduction of new Paychex clients from artificially creating noise in the employment series overtime, in the underlying raw data we suppress county x quartile x industry x firm size cells that both (i) experience a large anomalous change in employment and (ii) made up a large share of given wage quartile's total employment at any point in a county in the current year.
 For more details on the specifics of these thresholds see the appendix of the [accompanying paper](https://opportunityinsights.org/wp-content/uploads/2020/05/tracker_paper.pdf).

 **Breakdowns:**